 Over the past decade, society has dramatically enhanced its understanding of child development and the impact that children’s health and well-being has on the strength of families, communities and nations.
 Thanks to the generosity of private philanthropy, there has been remarkable progress in the ways in which children are cared for — from groundbreaking treatments for chronic diseases and technologies that save babies born prematurely, to improved school nutrition and mental health policies.

 However, children are still facing daunting challenges.
 For example, childhood obesity rates have tripled over the last three decades; 60 percent of U.S. children start kindergarten without the language, math and social-emotional skills needed to thrive; and approximately 4,600 U.S. youth between the ages of 10 and 24 commit suicide each year, while 157,000 receive medical care for self-inflicted injuries.
 But despite these growing needs and shocking statistics, investments in children’s health and well-being are severely lacking.
 Society is failing its children, and as a result, the well-being of all generations is suffering.

 Now more than ever, there is a profound opportunity and responsibility to come together to make child health and well-being a priority, articulating and advancing a “children-first” agenda.

-Throughout the three days, a series of overarching questions will be used to help map out a strategy for advancing the overall well-being of infants, children and youth:
+Throughout the three day forum, a series of overarching questions were used to help map out a strategy for advancing the overall well-being of infants, children and youth:

 - Societal Choice: How can we change societal attitudes about the need to invest in children and children’s health?
 Are there opportunities ahead for advancing the norm that a children-first agenda is imperative?

 - Public Policy: What are the key gaps in public policies affecting the health and well-being of children in the United States, Canada and elsewhere, and how can we effectively advocate on the community, state, federal and global levels on behalf of children?